UBC-MDS/introduction-machine-learning/chapters/en/slides/module4/module4_09.md

 array([        inf,  4.92866046, 10.47586257,  3.40229467,  9.04600003])
 ```

+Notes:

-Notes: Next, let’s look at the distances between City 0 and the first 5
+Now let’s look at the distance between city 0 and some other cities.

+We can look at city 0 with its respective `longitude` and `latitude`
+values.

-cities in the dataframe.
+Here, we are printing the distances from city 0 to 5 other cities in the
+training dataset.

+Remember that our goal is to find the closest example.

+So, in our case, we want to find the closest example to city 0.

+We can find the closest city to city 0 by finding the city with the
+minimum distance.

 ---